agc-shubham/100_days_of_Python/README.md

 Different Data types and String Manipulation in python
 Project: -Bill Splitor
 ## Day 3
-Control Flow and Logical Operators
+Control Flow and Logical Operators in python
 Project: -Treasure Hunt
 ## Day 4
 Random Module and Lists in python